nitinkatyal1314/SapientProject/README.md

 # SapientProject

 This project aims to show a hidden background image as the mouse moves over the canvas.
+The shape of the arc exposing the hidden image changes as you refresh the page (see the demo).

 ### Dependencies
 Following are the dependencies for this project